 Another way you can determine which keywords are driving conversions is by using Google Analytics.
 Go to Acquisition > Google Ads > Keywords and you’ll see your top-performing keywords and how they relate to your conversion goals.

 So, what does all this mean?
 Well, first of all, your top-performing keyword might not necessarily be the one that resulted in the most conversions.
 In the figure above, the first keyword in the list drove the most traffic (by a considerable margin), but the third keyword actually had the highest percentage of sessions that resulted in a conversion.

 Targeting high commercial intent keywords can result in dramatic improvements to your click-through rates and offer you an excellent opportunity to focus on what really matters – conversions.
-Add some high commercial intent keywords to your AdWords account and get ready to shut up and take their money.
+Add some high commercial intent keywords to your Google Ads account and get ready to shut up and take their money.